purseclab/Sass-LLVM-Lifter/README.md

 - **Type inference:** `LDG R2, [R3]` infers the type of `R2` based on the type of the memory operand.

 ## Known Challenges
-Because NVIDIA's SASS ISA is not officially documented, its semantics must be inferred through empirical testing, reverse-engineering, and pattern-matching against standard CUDA compilation.
-Future work focuses on improving type inference accuracy, reducing noise in parsed definitions, and verifying full-program execution correctness.
+Due to a lack of official documentation, NVIDIA SASS ISA semantics must be reverse-engineered and validated against PTX through empirical testing.
+Future work will focus on expanding the lifter's coverage to complex kernels, improving type inference, and ensuring end-to-end program correctness.

 ## Acknowledgements